ebd622/fe-samples/routing/README.md

   { path: 'servers/:id/edit', component: EditServersComponent},
 ];
 ```
 It would be nice to neste them and have some child routes.
+Let's add such child routes: